1. eXtreme Documentation Driven Development (xDDD)

 Pro (High Level)

-Lore is welcomed in Docstrings and Documentation to provide flavor and context.
-Immersion in CLI messages is favored.
+Lore is welcome in Docstrings, CLI messages and Documentation to provide flavor and context.

 Con (Low Level)

-Context Purity is required in operational logs and low-level code.
+Context Purity is required in logs and code.
 Naming a class SoulJar breaks LLM pattern recognition.
 Standard naming (e.g., PostgresConnection) is used because that is what the AI understands best.
+However there are cases where Lore naming fits better.

 3. Test-Driven Development (TDD)